-- 1. Three unexcused tardies equals one unexcused absence. - 2.
-Six unexcused tardies equals two unexcused absences. - 3.
-Nine unexcused tardies equals three unexcused absences. - 4.
-A student is continually truant when he or she accumulates nine unexcused tardies, and the student's parent or guardian will be notified in writing. - 5.
-A student is habitually truant when he or she accumulates 21 unexcused tardies, and the student will be reported to the family's county attorney's office. - 6.
+- 1. Eight unexcused tardies equal one unexcused absence. - 2.
+Sixteen unexcused tardies equal two unexcused absences. - 3.
+Twenty-Four unexcused tardies equal three unexcused absences. - 4.
+A student is continually truant when he or she accumulates 24 unexcused tardies, and the student's parent or guardian will be notified in writing. - 5.
+A student is habitually truant when he or she accumulates 32 unexcused tardies, and the student will be reported to the family's county attorney's office. - 6.
 If the tardy pattern continues, further administrative action may be taken by the school.